ravem/synology-pcloud-and-rclone/README.md

 Exit the Insert mode pressing `Esc`.

-Now, if everything has been done correctly and the Almighty is on your side, you must save the file.
+Now, if everything has been done correctly and the Almighty is on your side, you must save the file and copy it in location you like, eg `/var` (but not in the deestination folder or it will be overwritten).
 You can do it entering  `:wq`.
 If something doesn't look good `:q!`will close VI without saving.